Gas poisoning | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian patients, this review reinforces the critical importance of prompt diagnosis and treatment for carbon monoxide poisoning, a condition recognized by Health Canada for HBOT.
+For Canadian patients, this review reinforces the critical importance of prompt diagnosis and treatment for carbon monoxide poisoning, a condition recognised by Health Canada for HBOT.
 It suggests that hyperbaric oxygen therapy is a vital treatment option for those suffering from carbon monoxide poisoning, emphasizing the need for quick medical intervention.

 Canadian Relevance